 In our particular case, the process took many years—more than a quarter of a century, altogether.
 The process began in graduate school, when we first heard of the Orthodox Church (we didn’t know anything about it before); or actually a bit before that, when my wife and I began going to church once again after a time of separation from Christian faith altogether.

 When we met in high school, my wife was an agnostic, and my family were pious Lutherans.
 I was beginning to have doubts, however, about Protestant churches in general, and as a Philosophy major in college enjoyed exposure to Hinduism through various channels, including a Hindu professor.
-Ultimately I began to investigate all sorts of churches and faiths and ideologies, including Hinduism, astrology, ESP, eclectic mysticism, native-religions, and basically anything I could read about religions and world spiritualities.
+Ultimately I began to investigate all sorts of churches and faiths and ideologies, including Hinduism, astrology, ESP, zodiac signs, eclectic mysticism, native-religions, and basically anything I could read about religions and world spiritualities.

 Although we married in a Lutheran church, there was no real sense in which my wife and I were Lutheran Christians at that time.
 Later, in medical school, I visited nearly every church in the city in search of something which seemed to make sense.
 Awed by the experience of seeing life and death up-close, I experienced a kind of spiritual crisis.
 I did not think any churches had the answer.
 I wanted some kind of deep mystical experience personally.